Chibuzo15/mark1-variants/README.md

 **Variant E** - Added a key benefits section with icons highlighting device features: real-time tracking, health monitoring, and battery life.
 Makes the value props more scannable.

+### 🎨 Creative Bonus

+**Variant F** - Added a sticky savings counter banner at the top showing real-time savings: "Finance teams have saved $X million this month with Ramp."
+Creates urgency and FOMO to drive conversions.

+**Hypothesis:** A live-updating counter showing "Finance teams have saved $X million this month" creates FOMO and increases email signups by 8-12%.

 ## Structure

 Each variant folder contains: